gitmaddy04/simple-todo-list/README.md

 # Simple To-Do List

-This repository has a basic script that lets you create a simple to-do list.
+This repository contains a basic script that lets you create a simple to-do list.

 ## Code in This Repo
 ```python